Plans to develop Lahinch into a seaside resort for family holidays.

-In order to further develop the family holiday market in the area, the Lachinch Development Association Limited has been set up with local hotelier Mícheál Vaughan as its chairman.
+In order to further develop the family holiday market in the area, the Lahinch Development Association Limited has been set up with local hotelier Mícheál Vaughan as its chairman.

 Mícheál says the Association was set up through a grant from Bord Fáilte and they have also received a number of grants to extend the promenade.
 Over a three year period they received a total of £9,000 which extended the promenade and built a car park.